Sylvia Crawley

-Sylvia Crawley (born September 27, 1972) is a former American professional women's basketball forward, licensed minister and motivational speaker.
-She was also the head women's basketball coach of the Boston College Eagles, from 2008 to 2012, and an assistant coach with the Indiana Fever of the WNBA.
-She is currently an assistant coach for the North Carolina Tar Heels women's basketball team, her alma mater, where she also held the same position from 2000 to 2002.
+Sylvia Crawley Milbry (née Crawley; born September 27, 1972) is an American former professional basketball player and coach.
+She played for the Colorado Xplosion and Portland Power of the American Basketball League (ABL) and the Portland Fire and San Antonio Silver Stars of the Women's National Basketball Association (WNBA).
+She was the head women's basketball coach of the Ohio Bobcats and Boston College Eagles.
+She played college basketball for the North Carolina Tar Heels.

 Playing career

 After starring at Steubenville High School, Crawley played collegiate basketball for the women's basketball team at the University of North Carolina at Chapel Hill (UNC).
 She was a member of the UNC's NCAA Women's Division I Basketball Championship team in 1994, her senior season.

 After graduation from UNC, Crawley played for the Portland Power and Colorado Xplosion of the American Basketball League (ABL).
 She won the ABL's slam dunk contest in 1998 with a blindfolded dunk and a second dunk.

 After the ABL folded due to financial problems, she was selected by the Portland Fire, and played with them for three seasons.
 When the Fire folded, Crawley was selected by the Indiana Fever during the WNBA's dispersal draft in April 2003.
 But prior to the start of the 2003 season, the Fever traded Crawley and a rookie player Gwen Jackson to the San Antonio Silver Stars, in exchange for Natalie Williams and Coretta Brown.

 Crawley spent that one season with the Silver Stars in 2003, mostly in a reserve role, that was marred when she suffered a sprained neck injury after a collision with Washington Mystics player Tonya Washington while chasing for a loose ball.

 Shortly before the 2004 WNBA season began, Crawley announced her retirement from basketball.
 But just prior to the start of the 2006 season, Crawley came out of retirement and signed a contract to return to the Silver Stars for the season.
 However, the day before the season started, the Silver Stars waived her from the training camp roster.